babarrett/hammerspoon/layoutIdeas.md

 #### Cons
 * Shift + Up and down arrows to select line above / below ~~won't work in that way.~~ will require Control too.
-* So may requiring a different layer/modifier for that.
+* So may require a different layer/modifier for that.
 Maybe not so bad, That seems to be a less frequent operation.